alfieatkinson/Console-Based-Library-Management-System/README.md

 Replace `TestName` with the actual name of the test you want to run.

 **Note for Windows users**: If you are using Windows, you will need to manually run the build commands and tests using PowerShell or Command Prompt.
-For example:
+By default, tests are built.
+To disable them, use the `-DBUILD_TESTS=OFF` option.
+Examples:

 1. **Build the project without tests**:
     ```powershell
-    cmake . && cmake --build . --target all
+    cmake -DBUILD_TESTS=OFF . && cmake --build . --target all
     ```

 2. **Build the project and run tests**: